AincradOT/platform/docs/architecture/github.md

 Teams organise access and responsibilities.
 The initial set might look like:

-- `platform` for engineers who manage GCP and GitHub foundations
+- `platform` for engineers who manage GCP and GitHub platform
 - `game` for game server and game infrastructure work
 - `web` for the web application and launcher
 - `readers` for people who need code visibility but no write access

 Terraform defines team names and slugs, and binds them to repositories with a clear permission level:

-- `platform` team has maintain rights on `foundation` and read on everything else
+- `platform` team has maintain rights on `platform` and read on everything else
 - `game` team has write or maintain rights on `game-infra` and `game-server`
 - `web` team has write or maintain rights on `web-ui`